Arnold-Lab-UZH/Eosinophils_in_CRC/README.md

 #### The publication can be accessed from here:

-#### The scRNAseq datasets are available here: GEO accession number:
+#### The scRNAseq datasets are available at GEO under accession number: GSE282765